 - Avoid direct sunlight as much as possible, especially between 10 AM-4 PM when the sun's rays are the strongest.

-Use a sunscreen lotion with a skin protection factor (SPF) of 15 or higher to protect against sun damage.
+Use a sunscreen lotion with an SPF of 15 or higher to protect against sun damage.
 A product such as

 - Use a lip balm with an SPF of 15 or higher.

 - Wear long-sleeve cotton shirts, light-colored pants, and hats with a wide brim (particularly if you have hair loss), to block the sun.

 - Do not use tanning beds.